rifandani/portfolio-gatsby/src/data/services/service-3/index.md

 category: 'services'
 title: 'Back-End Engineer'
 icon: 'cubes'
-description: 'Using Node and Express as a Back-End, i could connect to a databases and built Full-Stack Web Application with Javascript or Typecript.
-Sometimes i also combine it with GraphQL Apollo Server.'
+description: 'Backend also handled with Javascript or Typecript using Express.
+Comfortable working with REST API and GraphQL architecture.'
 ---